gbroxey/blog/wip.md

 ### Black Algorithm and Min-25 Sieve

 The algorithms here reduce the problem of summing multiplicative functions to the problem of summing easier functions _over primes_.
-The "Black Algorithm" is perhaps the easiest to understand.
+The "Black Algorithm" may be the easiest to understand.

 The idea in all algorithms of this type (?) is that the function we want to sum, say $f(n)$, has a simpler form at primes, $f(p) = g(p)$, where perhaps $g(n)$ is a polynomial of low degree.
 In this way, we can use (for example) the methods in [my post about Lucy's algorithm][lucyfenwick] to compute the partial sums of $f(p)$ over primes in some semi-reasonable amount of time.

-The next step is then to do essentially the reverse of the sieving process used to obtain those sums, but rather than undoing our progress we instead steer a different direction and sieve back values in a way to obtain the partial sums of $f(n)$ rather than of $g(n)$, the ones we started with.
+The next step is then to do essentially the reverse of the sieving process used to obtain those sums.
+But rather than undoing our progress, we instead steer a different direction and sieve back values in a way to obtain the partial sums of $f(n)$ rather than of $g(n)$, the ones we started with.

-The details here are not so easy to fill in mindlessly, I think.
+The details here are not so easy to fill in, I think.
 Because of that, while writing this section I've come to believe that I need to pay more care to this topic.
 Therefore I'm cutting this section off here and writing a second post at a later time dedicated specifically to these techniques.

 If you're interested in learning about them on your own in the mean time please check out
 - [This lovely post][black-baihacker] by baihacker about the Black Algorithm, which itself contains reference to [a post][bohang] by Bohang Zhang, in Chinese, describing another summation algorithm,